 We’re lucky to have this very special spot for our holiday walk, but of course it is also the kind of family travel tradition I love, because it is transferrable.
 No matter where you spend your holiday, you can find a place to get outdoors for an hour or two.
 If you’re in the city, find a neighborhood of lovely historic houses.
 Stuck in the suburbs?
 Maybe there is a park with a walking trail.
 Little ones can get their wiggles out and grownups get a break from sitting around visiting.
 You might collect leaves or pine cones for your holiday table or use the time away from the hustle and bustle to talk about what you’re thankful for.

-And if the very thought of Thanksgiving with its travel hassles and family togetherness has your undies in a bundle, please check out the post I wrote last year about why holiday travel is worth it.
+That being said, if the very thought of Thanksgiving with its travel hassles and family togetherness has your undies in a bundle, please check out the post I wrote last year about why holiday travel is worth it.

 Today I again offer a chance for you bloggers out there participate in not one but two memes.
 You can enter your Monday Dreaming link below or you can visit Best Family Travel Advice and list your post about your favorite family holiday travel traditions.
 Or share links in both places – I’m all about spreading the family travel love.